 Pellet stoves are unlike traditional fireplaces because they are a stove that uses biomass pellets to create heat that is sufficient to heat a small home.
-They are typically made from cast iron and stainless steel.
+They are typically made from cast iron and plate steel.

 High Efficiency Wood Appliances

 Customers who are set on using a wood burning appliance should consider those that are high efficiency.
 Fireplace retrofits can be installed to reduce the wood smoke pollution in existing wood burning fireplaces.
 When shopping for wood appliances look for high efficiency ratings and EPA certification.

 Wood burning stoves, even high efficiency ones have the most impact to the environment of all eco-friendly fireplace options on the market.
 If you choose to have a wood burning fireplace or appliance keep in mind the installation costs are going to be high due to the need for ventilation because of smoke and particle pollution output.
 Choose a model that is EPA certified when shopping.

 Even high efficiency wood burning appliances are not as user friendly compared to other ecofriendly options.
 The combustion zone must remain at least 1,100 degreed F otherwise the VOCs will not combust, and the wood will smolder.
 Wood must be dry and added frequently to keep the temperature hot.

 Unsealed wood appliances are wood burning stoves that atmospherically vent.
 Unsealed wood burning appliances pull both combustion and dilution air from the interior of the home as part of their normal operation.
 These appliances can become dangerous as homes become tighter because back drafting can occur.